datagrok-ai/public/help/develop/how-to/layouts.md

 layout to a server repository (by choosing `View | Layout | Save to Gallery` in the top menu or hitting _Ctrl + S_) or download it as a file (`View | Layout | Download`), internally you are working with objects of `ViewLayout` class.
-There are several ways to obtain its instance: saving existing views and constructing layouts from `JSON`.
+There are several ways to obtain its instance: saving existing view layouts and constructing them from `JSON` strings.
 Let's start by getting a layout of the currently open view:

 ```js